llafuente/js-2dmath/docs/polygon.markdown

 <a name="Polygon-furthestMinkowski"></a>
 * **furthestMinkowski** (*out_vec2*: Vec2, *poly_a*: Polygon, *poly_b*: Polygon, *vec2_dir*: Vec2): Vec2

-  furthest Point in the Minkowski diff between poly_A and poly_B for a direction
+  furthest Point in the Minkowski diff between A and B polygons for a given direction

 <a name="Polygon-MinkowskiDifference"></a>